Opportunistic QKD: Exploiting Idle Capacity of Classical WDM Systems

 \subsection{WDM Channel Availability for QKD}

 Our analysis considers a fiber link with a total capacity of 80 WDM channels.
 By monitoring the gaps in classical communication, the system identifies idle windows for opportunistic quantum key generation.
-The average number of available \gls{qkd}-capable channels was calculated for three distinct traffic categories, as summarized in Table~\ref{tab:wdm_availability}.
+The average number of available \gls{qkd}-capable channels was calculated for three distinct traffic categories, as summarized in Table~(\ref{tab:wdm_availability}).

 The statistical distribution of the available quantum channels $N_Q(t)$ across the three defined traffic regimes is illustrated in Fig. (\ref{fig_traffic_regimes}).
 In category 1, there is an even distribution of channels.
-For category 2, both transmission types have less variety in the number of channels used.
-In category 3, we find an in-between behavior between 1 and 2.
+For category 2, both transmission types exhibit less variability in the number of channels used.
+Category 3 exhibits intermediate behavior between categories 1 and 2.

 The results indicate that even under moderate classical loads (Category 1), over 45\% of the WDM spectrum can be repurposed for quantum key distribution.
 This provides a significant cryptographic resource capable of sustaining high-bitrate encryption for sensitive network applications.